 We'll always try to resolve complaints as quickly as possible.
 If we're unable to deal with a complaint within three working days of receiving it, we'll send you a letter to acknowledge your complaint and give you regular updates until your complaint is resolved.
 We can give you more information about our complaint handling procedures on request.

 We're committed to resolving complaints whenever possible through our complaints procedures.
 If we can't resolve a matter satisfactorily, you may be able to refer your complaint to the Financial Ombudsman Service.

 If you make a complaint we'll send you a leaflet explaining the Financial Ombudsman Service.
-The leaflet is also available on request or you can contact the Ombudsman direct:
+The leaflet is also available on request or you can contact the Ombudsman directly using the information below.

+Financial Ombudsman Service

+- Exchange Tower,

-Financial Ombudsman Service ExchangeTower Harbour Exchange Square London E14 9SR a complaint.info@financialombudsman.org.uk financial-ombudsman.org.uk
+- Harbour Exchange Square, London, E14 9SR

-0800 0234 567 (calls to this number are now free on mobile phones and landlines) 0300 1239 123
+- 0800 0234 567

+- (calls to this number are now free on mobile phones and landlines)

+- 0300 1239 123

-(calls to this number cost no more than calls to 01 and 02 numbers)
+- (calls to this number cost no more than calls to 01 and 02 numbers)

+- complaint.info@ financial-ombudsman.org.uk

+- financial-ombudsman.org.uk